uDivy/Hackathon/dell_nvidia_challenge/Readme.md

 2. **OCR with Qwen2-VL**: Uses the Qwen2-VL-2B-Instruct model to transcribe text from prescription images.
 3. **Structured Data Extraction**: Employs Google's Gemini API to extract structured information about medications from the transcribed text.
 4. **Digital Avatar Generation**: Used locally installed SadTalker model and google Text-To-Speech to generate Talking digital avatars.
-5. **Web Interface**: Provides a simple, intuitive interface for users to upload prescription images and view extracted data.
+5. **Web Interface**: Provides a simple, intuitive interface for users to upload prescription images and view extracted data and generates video.

 ## Setup and Installation